Famous people from North East England

 Film director, screenwriter and TV producer born Norton-on-Tees.
-He is best-known as the co-writer and director of the movie Quadrophenia whose stars include Sting and is hailed in the North East as the creator of Auf Wiedersehen, Pet which he pitched to writers Ian La Frenais and Dick Clement.
+He is best-known as the co-writer and director of the movie Quadrophenia whose stars included Sting and is hailed in the North East as the creator of the comedy drama Auf Wiedersehen, Pet which he pitched to writers Ian La Frenais and Dick Clement.
 Roddam is also noted for the creation of TVs Master Chef.

 Sunderland Football Hero

-Footballer, born Seaham, played for boyhood heroes Sunderland, as well as Norwich City and Middlesbrough.
-Scored 88 goals for Sunderland in 257 appearances.
+Footballer, born Seaham, who played for his boyhood heroes Sunderland, as well as Norwich City and Middlesbrough.
+Rowell scored 88 goals for Sunderland in 257 appearances.
 For Sunderland supporters one of Rowell’s biggest moments was scoring a hat-trick in a 4-1 win away to local rivals Newcastle United in 1979.